lukestein/tfhtech/raspberrypi/README.md

 sudo nginx -s reload
 ```

-Ensure you know your local IP address (which you can check using `hostname -I`).
-You should then be able to use the RTMP URL `rtmp://YOUR_IP_ADDRESS/live` with any stream key.
+Ensure you know your local IP address (e.g., 192.168.0.140, which you can check using `hostname -I`).
+You should then be able to use the RTMP URL `rtmp://192.168.0.140/live` with any stream key.
+Access from outside your local network should require you to set up port forwarding on your router.

 Note that by default the cursor will show on top of streamed video.
 (This would not be true if you were using a terminal-only Pi as suggested in Aaron Parecki's original instructions.)
 We can hide the cursor when it's not moving using the `unclutter` package:
 ```bash